ilagith/Speaker-Idenfication/README.md

 ### Introduction

 Everyone’s voice has specific characteristics such as pitch timbre or tone, which allow us to recognize anyone’s voice as unique.
-The goal of this project is to build a Deep Learning model capable of identifying whether two recordings belong to the same person.
+The goal of this project is to build a Deep Learning model capable of identifying whether or not two recordings belong to the same person.

 ### The Dataset